UP lawyers' protest: Hapur ASP among three police personnel shunted out of district | Law-Order

 - India

-The Uttar Pradesh Police on Friday shunted out three officials of the force, including Hapur's Additional Superintendent of Police, hours after the state Bar Council called off the statewide strike by lawyers against the alleged police lathi-charge on advocates in Hapur in August.
+The Uttar Pradesh Police on Friday shunted out three officials, including Hapur's additional superintendent of police, hours after the state's bar council called off a statewide lawyers' strike against the alleged lathi-charge on advocates in the district in August.

-On Thursday night, the Bar Council of Uttar Pradesh announced calling off the statewide strike by the lawyers following talks with the chief secretary.
+The Bar Council of Uttar Pradesh late on Thursday called off the statewide strike by lawyers following talks with the chief secretary.

-Lawyers in Uttar Pradesh have been on strike since August 30 over the alleged police lathi-charge on advocates in Hapur the day before.
+Lawyers in Uttar Pradesh had been striking since August 30 over the alleged police lathi-charge in Hapur the day before.

-''Additional Superintendent of Police Mukesh Chandra Verma, Circle Officer of City Ashok Kumar Sisodhiya and Station House Officer of Hapur Nagar police station Satendra Prakash Singh have been transferred out of the district,'' said Hapur Superintendent of Police Abhishek Verma.
+''Additional Superintendent of Police (ASP) Mukesh Chandra Verma, Circle Officer (City) Ashok Kumar Sisodhiya and Hapur Nagar SHO Satendra Prakash Singh have been transferred out of the district,'' said Superintendent of Police (Hapur) Abhishek Verma.

-''The transfer has been ordered by the government following talks with the lawyer groups,'' he added.
+''The transfer has been ordered by the government following talks with the lawyers' groups,'' he added.

-The ASP has been transferred to Bareilly district while the Circle Officer has been moved to Saharanpur district, according to the information provided by the Police Headquarters in Lucknow.
+The ASP has been transferred to Bareilly and Sisodhiya to Saharanpur, according to information provided by the Police Headquarters in Lucknow.

-Rajkumar has been appointed as the new ASP of Hapur and Jitendra Kumar Verma the new Circle Officer of the city.
+Rajkumar has been appointed as the new Hapur ASP and Jitendra Kumar Verma the new circle officer.

-The lawyers' strike had affected the judicial work in the Allahabad High Court as well as in district courts of Uttar Pradesh.
+Even as lawyers across the state resumed work on Friday, advocates in Hapur, who were demanding the transfer of senior police officials, continued to abstain.

+According to reports, lawyers from Ballia also passed a resolution to abstain from judicial work on Friday and Saturday.
+The lawyers expressed solidarity with their colleagues in Hapur and said ''it is not justified for the Bar Council (of Uttar Pradesh) to end the strike in such a situation''.

+Tribhuvan Nath Yadav, an advocates' leader, said lawyers of the Criminal and Revenue Bar Organisation and the Civil Bar Association have unanimously passed a resolution in a joint meeting to abstain from judicial work for two days.
+The advocates alleged that the state's bar council chairman took a unilateral decision in favour of the government and said it was an injustice to the aggrieved lawyers of Hapur.

-Police had allegedly lathi-charged lawyers on August 29 in Hapur when they were protesting against the registration of a case against a woman advocate and her father around a week earlier following a confrontation between the woman lawyer and police when she was going to Ghaziabad in her car.
+The lawyers' strike began after they were allegedly lathi-charged on August 29 in Hapur during a protest against the registration of a case against a woman advocate and her father around a week before over a confrontation she had with the police when she was on her way to Ghaziabad in her car.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)